alleaffengaffen/tevbox/README.md

 For both actions to know about servers that exist, they put their Terraform state on S3.
 Currently Amazon S3 is used for this job, but once Hetzner releases their S3 implementation, we will switch to that.
 Using the name of a tevbox as identifiert for the state means, that you can delete a box by simply entering the tevbox's name and thus pointing the workflow to the right Terraform state file to use.

 Terraform itself creates the VM and any necessary cloud-resources.
 It does however **not** configure the server.
 This job is done using Ansible which is way better at handling configuration.
-Ansible is invoked using a Terraform `remote-exec` provisioner.
-In order for Terraform to access the server it creates an ephemeral keypair.
-In case you need access to the server if ansible didn't succeed, go and grab the key from within the Terraform state.
+Ansible is invoked using `ansible-pull` in a cloud-init script that Terraform passes in at Creation of the server.

 Ansible will do the following things:
+- Disable SSH
 - Install commonly used tools
 - Install Caddy as reverse-proxy in front of code-server
   - Including Authentication via OpenID